 What form(s) does this medication come in?

-Each yellow, round, flat-faced, bevelled-edge tablet, with the inscription "5" on one side, contains 5 mg of olanzapine.
+Each yellow, round, flat-faced, bevelled-edged tablet, with the inscription "5" on one side, contains 5 mg of olanzapine.
 Nonmedicinal ingredients: lactose monohydrate, calcium silicate, low-substituted hydroxypropyl cellulose, crospovidone, aspartame, orange flavour, banana flavour, colloidal anhydrous silica, and magnesium stearate.

-Each yellow, round, flat-faced, bevelled-edge tablet, with the inscription "10" on one side, contains 10 mg of olanzapine.
+Each yellow, round, flat-faced, bevelled-edged tablet, with the inscription "10" on one side, contains 10 mg of olanzapine.
 Nonmedicinal ingredients: lactose monohydrate, calcium silicate, low-substituted hydroxypropyl cellulose, crospovidone, aspartame, orange flavour, banana flavour, colloidal anhydrous silica, and magnesium stearate.

-Each yellow, round, flat-faced, bevelled-edge tablet, with the inscription "15" on one side, contains 15 mg of olanzapine.
+Each yellow, round, flat-faced, bevelled-edged tablet, with the inscription "15" on one side, contains 15 mg of olanzapine.
 Nonmedicinal ingredients: lactose monohydrate, calcium silicate, low-substituted hydroxypropyl cellulose, crospovidone, aspartame, orange flavour, banana flavour, colloidal anhydrous silica, and magnesium stearate.

-Each yellow, round, flat-faced, bevelled-edge tablet, with the inscription "20" on one side, contains 20 mg of olanzapine.
+Each yellow, round, flat-faced, bevelled-edged tablet, with the inscription "20" on one side, contains 20 mg of olanzapine.
 Nonmedicinal ingredients: lactose monohydrate, calcium silicate, low-substituted hydroxypropyl cellulose, crospovidone, aspartame, orange flavour, banana flavour, colloidal anhydrous silica, and magnesium stearate.

 How should I use this medication?